microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts.md

 ```
 With the above two commands, the DeepSpeed runtime will be set to train an MoE model with a total of 8 experts on 4 GPUs in 4 experts/GPU mode.
 We call this the E + D mode as described earlier in the table.

-For more advanced use case of the groups API including the inter-operability with Megatron style mpu object, watch this space!
+For more advanced use case of the groups API including the interoperability with Megatron style mpu object, watch this space!

 ```python